 Topical vs Oral: What to use and when

-- Use topical first if: 1–2 nails are mildly to moderately affected, changes start at the tip/edges, or you want to avoid drug interactions and lab monitoring.
+Use topical first if: 1–2 nails are mildly to moderately affected, changes start at the tip/edges, or you want to avoid drug interactions and lab monitoring—particularly when dealing with toenail fungus early stage presentations where prompt topical intervention can prevent progression.

 - Consider oral (or combo) if: multiple nails or the nail matrix are involved, progression is rapid, nails are very thick/crumbling, there’s recurrence after a full topical course, or you have high-risk conditions (e.g., diabetes, immunosuppression).